Law Firm Answering Service

-iando.ai answers calls for law firms, captures intake details, schedules consultations, handles approved questions, and routes urgent or sensitive matters without leaving prospective clients in voicemail.
+iando.ai gives firms a legal intake answering service that answers first, captures safe matter details, schedules consultations, handles approved questions, and sends urgent or sensitive matters to staff without leaving prospective clients in voicemail.

-Edit call volume, buyer intent, 25% lift, and initial matter value.
+Edit call volume, qualified intent, 25% lift, and average first-fee input.

 Planning model only.
-Replace with the firm's actual missed-call rate, practice-area mix, consult booking rate, signed-matter rate, fee structure, and disqualification rules.
+Replace with the firm's actual missed-call rate, practice-area mix, consult booking rate, signed-matter rate, fee structure, conflict rules, jurisdiction fit, and disqualification criteria.

 The business case for law firms

-For law firms, ROI is not generic call volume.
-It is qualified consults, faster first response, fewer missed referrals, and cleaner intake before attorney review.
+For law firms, ROI is not generic call volume or case-value promises.
+It is qualified consults, faster first response, fewer missed referrals, cleaner intake before attorney review, and fewer prospective clients who keep calling competitors.

 - Missed calls after hours, during court, and while staff are on other calls